 |Columbia Insurance Group||$11,471,686||0|

 |Southern Farm Bureau||$206,211,166||0.4312|

 Bear in mind, some complaints are based on general customer satisfaction, so factor that into your final decision.

-We understand that rates are one of the biggest, if not the biggest factor when you pick Arkansas car insurance.
-The below chart shows nine of the top carriers in the state, along with their average rates compared to the overarching state average.
+We understand that rates are one of the biggest, if not the biggest factor when you pick Arkansas auto insurance.
+The below chart shows some of the top carriers in the state, along with their average rates compared to the overarching state average.

 |Farmers Ins Co||$4,257.88||$146.18||+3.43%|

 |Safeco Ins Co of IL||$4,005.48||-$106.22||-2.65%|